 Make time for joy

 Instead of wondering what you will be doing on Monday after work or school, plan something that you know you enjoy.
 Is that meeting up with a friend?
 Talking to someone on the phone?
 Going for a hike?
 Whatever that is for you, make sure you schedule something joyful.
-Looking forward to a planned fun meeting always helps me feel like I want to make sure I get all of my work done on time so I can go do it!
+Looking forward to a planned fun meeting or activity always makes the work day go a little bit more smoothly and even if it ends up being a stressful Monday you know you get a chance to unwind in just a few hours.

 Prewrite all of your emails on Friday

-No one likes a clogged email inbox so one tip that has helped me is instead of moving tasks from Friday over to my Monday, it is helpful when I actually complete them on Friday (even if it means I have to work more on Friday).
-That just means that my tasks and emails I need to write are all ready to be sent on Monday.
-That is one last task to complete on a hectic start to the week.
+No one likes a clogged email inbox so one tip is instead of moving tasks from Friday over to your Monday, it is helpful when you actually complete them on Friday.
+That just means that is one last task to complete on a potentially less hectic start to the week.

 Move closer to your purpose